steveklabnik/jujutsu-tutorial/src/real-world-workflows/splitting-changes.md

 Parent commit (@-)      : nkrkylxx 6f0f5589 the middle commit
 ```

-That change was in the middle of a stack with work on top of it, and you can
+That change was in the middle of a stack with work on top of it, and we can see
-see `jj` rebased the descendants without being asked.
-Same story as always: it
+that `jj` rebased the descendants automatically.
+Just like our earlier
-just works, and your working copy didn't move.
+rewrites, the working copy didn't move.

 The automatic rebase is especially useful when the change is in the middle of
 a stack.
 With `git`, we would usually start an interactive rebase, stop at the